GabLeRoux/gableroux.com/_posts/2014-07-27-hello-pelican.md

 <!-- more -->

-It's probably more conveniant for my simple website.
-I can't tell alot about pelican as I did not play much with it yet, but it seems very easy to work with.
+It's probably more convenient for my simple website.
+I can't tell a lot about pelican as I did not play much with it yet, but it seems very easy to work with.
 Oh and I love writing in `markdown`, that's probably because of Github ReadMe files Eh.

 ## Pelican